 Just like you are avoiding heat, you’ll also have to stop using really hot, or even warm water when you want to hold onto your color.
 Hot water can open up the cuticles in your hair, causing your black hair dye to escape.

 7. Use the Right Shampoo and Conditioner.

 After you dye your hair, you’ll need a formula for color-treated hair such as Suave Keratin Infusion Color Care Shampoo and the Suave Keratin Infusion Color Care Conditioner.
 This system works to prevent your black hair from fading while also helping to make your hair smooth.

 Chlorine is awful for dyed black hair.
 In some instances, it can change your color.
 You can still enjoy your time in the pool this season, but make sure to use a swimming cap and limit your time in the water.

-Dying black hair can be a lot of work and maintenance.
-If that’s the look you are going for you’ll need more sure to get regular root treatments and touch-ups.
-Your colorist will give your the specifics on this but it’s usually around every six to eight weeks.
+Dyeing black hair can be a lot of work and maintenance.
+Regular root treatments and touch-ups are a must.
+Your colorist will give you the specifics on this but it’s usually around every six to eight weeks.